 LARNED - Courtland Holman, Larned chamber of Commerce director, welcomed Clark Conaway, the 7th District Commander of the American Legion to Larned Tuesday.
 Conaway has previously served as Vice Commander of Post 414 in Kingman for 13 years and Vice District Commander of District 7.

 LARNED - Larned Pride organizers received the Larned city council's blessing to proceed with a plan to add a corn maze to Camp Pawnee in 2012.
 Organizers believe a corn maze will be another tourist attraction that will enhance Camp Pawnee several weeks in the fall.

 By Jim Misunas

-LARNED - The Pawnee County Commission met at 9 a.m.
-July 28 for a regular meeting at the Pawnee County Courthouse.
-The following are approved minutes submitted by Pawnee County clerk Ruth Searight.
+LARNED - The Pawnee County Commission met June 20 at the Pawnee County Courthouse.
+The following are approved minutes submitted by Pawnee Commission clerk Ruth Searight.

 LARNED - A fast-paced first week has featured a crash course on the 2012 city budget and multiple meetings with various department heads.

 The public is invited to join the city employees for a retirement celebration and reception for Larned city manager Don Gaeddert from 2 to 4 p.m.
 Friday at the city offices, 417 Broadway.
 Larned city manager Don Gaeddert and ncoming city manager Lane Massey have worked closely this week on budget preparation.
 Gaeddert announced his retirement this spring after serving as city manager for 18 years.
 Gaeddert and his wife, Marie will travel to China for a two-year period.
 They will teach English as a second language to the Chinese.

 LARNED - Piper Jaffray's banking spokesmen said current interest rates have created a favorable financial climate for a proposed $18.9 million Pawnee Valley Community Hospital.